 Baking powder will help to make the muffins a little lighter.

 Honey.
-Just 2 tablespoons of honey will add a little sweetness.
+Just 2 tablespoons of honey will add some sweetness.
 You could also use maple syrup.

 Oil.
 As there's only a little oil in the recipe, you can use olive oil and you won't notice the flavour.
 You could substitute another healthy cooking oil if you prefer, or use melted butter.